ProjectAida/aida/aida/feature-extract-and-classify/README.md

 ------------
 1. Move directory 'aida/' into desired location.

-2. Select desired options in using command line arguments in the script files (*.sh) Find the line containing :"java execute/RunProgram <flag1> <flag2> $i" flag1 is used to indicate which version of blurring to use (357, or 5) flag2 is used to indicate whether to use regular blurring or custom blurring
+2. Select desired options using command line arguments in the script files (*.sh):
+Find the line containing : `java execute/RunProgram <flag1> <flag2> $i`
+	* flag1 is used to indicate which version of blurring to use (357, or 5)
+	* flag2 is used to indicate whether to use regular blurring or custom blurring

 3. To run entire program, run the script by running the command:

-	'./RunAll.sh'
+`./RunAll.sh`

-   in a terminal (without quotes) while in the parent directory.
+in a terminal while in the parent directory.

 4. To run a different version for a more specific purpose run these scripts

-	* './runImageProcess.sh'
+	* `./runImageProcess.sh`
-	* './RunPageSegementation.sh' -- Runs through the file hierarchy containing the jpg images and runs the page segmentation process on each image individually
+	* `./RunPageSegementation.sh` -- Runs through the file hierarchy containing the jpg images and runs the page segmentation process on each image individually

 Directories and Files
 -----------------